sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 }
 ```

-Once we finally made zerocopy happy about all our data structures we were able to convert seamlessly between the in memory representations and bytes which we could directly mmap to disk, enabling the flat file format we envisioned as one of our goals.
+Once we finally made `zerocopy` happy about all our data structures we were able to convert seamlessly between the in memory representations and bytes which we could directly `mmap` to disk, enabling the flat file format we envisioned as one of our goals.

-When deserializing from our flat file format back to our flat data structures we ran into a very nasty bug.
+When deserializing from our flat file format back to our flat data structures, we ran into a very nasty bug.
 On some programs we would get alignment errors when attempting to convert bytes to our data structures, but we could fix/break programs just by changing the variable names!
 We eventually realized that a program would crash if the total bytes used to represent all variable names (or labels, or functions) was not a multiple of 4!
 This was because our top-level arrays just stored all names contiguously, and so would be unaligned unless the total bytes to represent all names was a multiple of 4.
 To fix this we just padded all of these top level arrays with null bytes.

 ### Interpreting flat Bril

 Once we had finished implementing our infrastructure for flat Bril representations, we implemented an interpreter that operated directly on the flat data structures.
 We built this interpreter from the ground up rather than trying to adapt the existing Rust interpreter.
-This was mostly straightforward, and we were able to model our logic after the Typescript interpreter.
+This was mostly straightforward, and we were able to model our logic after the TypeScript interpreter.
 The main challenges were introduced by needing to keep track of which array each pair of indices in our flat data structures was referring to.
 We had a few bugs caused by assuming that some indices referred to the top-level name arrays, when in fact we needed to go through an intermediate array.
 In hindsight we could have done a better job with our naming conventions to avoid this.

 ## Evaluation

-For our evaluation, we decided to test flat bril on 70 core bril benchmarks.
-To check the correctness of our implementation, we used Turnt to verify that all benchmarks using our flat bril interpreter returned the same result as that of the reference Brili interpreter, for which we were successful.
-Additionally, to check the correctness of our infrastructure converting JSON files to/from our flattened format, we manually checked that the final json output converted back matched that of the original.
+For our evaluation, we decided to test flat Bril on 70 core Bril benchmarks.
+To check the correctness of our implementation, we used [Turnt](https://github.com/cucapra/turnt/tree/main) to verify that all benchmarks using our flat bril interpreter returned the same result as that of the reference Brili interpreter, for which we were successful.
+Additionally, to check the correctness of our infrastructure converting JSON files to/from our flattened format, we manually checked that the final JSON output converted back matched that of the original.
 To measure the performance impacts, we did the following using Hyperfine:

-1. Measured the CPU wall clock time for the flat bril, brili typescript, and brili rust interpreters, comparing their performance
+1. Measured the CPU wall clock time for the flat Bril, [TypeScript](https://capra.cs.cornell.edu/bril/tools/interp.html), and [Rust Brili](https://capra.cs.cornell.edu/bril/tools/brilirs.html) interpreters, comparing their performance
-2. Measured the CPU wall clock time for json roundtrips (json -> flat -> json).
+2. Measured the CPU wall clock time for JSON roundtrips (JSON -> flat -> JSON).
 (Although there wasn’t a specific baseline for this)

-Below is a table showing the time taken for json roundtrips.
+Below is a table showing the time taken for JSON roundtrips.
 We tested this on all the core benchmarks, but due to space constraints, we only list a few here.
 These are averaged over 10 runs, with a warmup of 3.

 | Benchmark | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|